24 Reasons for Choosing Adoption over Abortion [How Adoption Changes Lives]

 14. Abortion comes with medical risks that the adoption process does not.

-If the reason you’re thinking about choosing abortion over adoption is because you don’t want people to know about your unplanned pregnancy, it’s important to know that you certainly have a secret adoption.
+If the reason you’re thinking about choosing abortion over adoption is that you don’t want people to know about your unplanned pregnancy, it’s important to know that you can certainly have a secret adoption.
 If necessary, our adoption specialists can help provide the resources needed to help you keep your adoption confidential.
 Whatever your preferences are for informing others of your pregnancy, our specialists can help.

 17. Adoption is still possible if you have a complicated relationship with your baby’s father.

 It’s common for pregnant women to choose abortion because they’re concerned about the possibility of placing their child for adoption with an unsupportive birth father.
 However, adoption may still be a possibility in this case.
 We encourage you to call an adoption specialist at 1-800-ADOPTION to discuss your situation and options in more detail.

 18. If you’re under 18, you may be able to place a child for adoption without parental consent — unlike completing an abortion.

 In many states, abortion laws require that women under the age of 18 must get parental consent before they can undergo an abortion procedure.
 For those wanting to keep their pregnancy a secret from their parents, this can be a requirement they can’t meet.
 On the other hand, when you give birth to your baby, you can usually place them for adoption without your parents’ consent, even if they want you to raise the baby.
 State laws do vary, so talk to an adoption specialist to learn more about your rights as a teenage birth mother.

 When you choose adoption, you will experience all the highs and lows of pregnancy.
 For some women, this is an experience they desire to have, especially if they have concerns about their ability to get pregnant again after this pregnancy.
 Abortion prevents you from having this experience, which can be life-changing.